cdaugherty231/TE-Course-Work/module-4/32_Vue_Component_Communication/student-tutorial/README.md

 }
 ```

-To move this from this component to the Vuex datastore, open up the file that defines the Vuex datastore.
+To move this from this component to the Vuex datastore, open the file that defines the Vuex datastore.
 That file is at `src/store/index.js`:

 ``` JavaScript
 import Vue from 'vue'